18F/development-guide/_chapters/js/dependencies.md

 ##### Guidance on when to scope a package or not
 - A package *should not* be scoped to 18F if it is not necessary for consumers (either gov or non-gov) of the package to be aware of 18F in order to use it.
   - Example: The Draft US Web Design Standards are used by many entities outside of 18f and government.
 A user does not need to know anything about 18F to use the Web Design Standards package.
-- A package *should* be scoped to 18F if its use cases fall mainly inside of 18F..
+- A package *should* be scoped to 18F if its use cases fall mainly inside of 18F.
   - Example: [@18f/stylelint-rules](https://github.com/18F/stylelint-rules) is scoped to 18f because it's an 18F specific linting configuration that's directly linked to the 18F guides site.
 - A package *should* be scoped to 18f to avoid naming conflicts.
-  - Example: if 18f made a generic front end accordion to use across 18F sites, it should probably be scoped to `@18f/accordion` to avoid conflicts with all other accordions out there.
+  - Example: If 18F made a generic front end accordion to use across 18F sites, it should probably be scoped to `@18f/accordion` to avoid conflicts with all other accordions out there.

 ##### How to scope a package to 18F
 - Ensure you are part of the 18f npm org and have at least developer rights.
 This can be found on the [18f org team page](https://www.npmjs.com/org/18f/members).